Biasiolo/gooey-interactive-menu/README.md

 # Interactive Menu with Animated Bubbles

+## Application Website

+Visit our [Application Website](https://gooey-interactive-menu.vercel.app/) for a live demonstration.

 This project consists of an interactive menu with animated bubbles, created to add a dynamic and engaging visual experience to your website.
 The bubbles are stylized and animated randomly, providing a fun and modern touch to user navigation.

 ## Features